FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/ciphlist.md

 Server

-This list is compared with the list proposed by the client in order of preference, however the <span class="mc-variable axway_variables.Component_Long_Name variable">Transfer CFT</span> order takes precedence over the server ciphlist.
+This list is compared with the list proposed by the client in order of preference, however the {{< TransferCFT/componentlongname  >}} order takes precedence over the server ciphlist.

 Client